ramboxapp/community-edition/README.md

 - [x] Minimize to tray.
 - [x] Mute audio to specific service.
 - [x] Separate tabs floating to the right.
-- [x] Go Offline on specific service.
+- [x] Disable a service instead of remove it.
 - [x] Start automatically on system startup.
 - [x] Custom Code Injection.
 - [x] Keyboard Shortcuts.